Driving innovation in the affiliate commerce content space by fostering intent-driven shopping behavior.

 As the first designer on the team, I led the efforts on a more efficient time-tracking experience for our worksite employees, in support of our vertical expansion initiative.

-As winning customers in new verticals became a strategic priority again, our team worked on streamlining the UX of the mobile app, which hourly employees rely on for recording time to get compensated.
+With a renewed focus on winning customers in these new verticals, our team worked on streamlining the UX of the mobile app, which hourly employees rely on for recording time to get compensated.

-Having acquired the time-tracking app, Justworks also started building a mobile app focusing on HRIS tasks (think benefits and payroll).
-Managing two apps quickly became a pain point for admins and employees, so we also had a goal of introducing the look and feel of Justworks so as to prepare for consolidation into a single app.
+At the same time, Justworks began developing a separate HRIS mobile app for tasks like benefits and payroll.
+Managing two apps became a pain point for both admins and employees, so we also aimed to align the design with Justworks’ existing look and feel in preparation for consolidating the apps into one.

 Before